 - Now you can find the error reason is wrong button id used, you should use id R.id.btnGotoScreen2 to replace R.id.btnGotoScreen1.

 - Change the java source code and run the application again, it will be started without any error messages.

-If you meet can not bind to local 8616 for debugger error during android app debug process use android studio, you can run below shell command to fix it.
+- If you meet can not bind to local 8616 for debugger error during the android app debug process use android studio, you can run the below shell command to fix it.
 Then you can debug your android app as normal.

 adb kill-server adb start-server